MooersLab/tmux-rocks/README.md

 I used Copilot to explore the basics.
 I made this cheat sheet after learning about its features because I want to use it in the future.

+## Editor integration

+The terminal-based ecitors nano, neovim and terminal (emacs -nw) GNU Emacs have packages that support moving from the editor to other panes in a tmux window.

 ## Installation

 1. Download the tmux.conf file.
 2. Store in home directory as a hidden file.
+3. Install the tmux plugin manager.
+4. brew install reattach-to-user-namespace
-3. Activate it by entring `tmux source-file ~/.tmux.conf`.
+5. Activate it by entring `tmux source-file ~/.tmux.conf`.

 ## Cheat sheet

 Start a tmux session by entering `tmux` at the prompt in the terminal.
 The prefix key by default is Crtl +  B. This is not Emacs friendly.
 In the configuration above, I remapped this C-z because I rarely use it in Emacs.